How to Care for Your Russian Tortoise

 Substrate covers the floor of your enclosure and helps make the setup more attractive, but it also helps maintain higher humidity levels and provides something for your tortoise to dig in as desired.

 It’s ideal to use a substrate that imitates what Russian tortoises naturally live on in the wild.
 In other words, you’ll need something that resembles sandy soil.
-It should have small particles, not be too dusty, and pack well enough for burrowing.
+It should have small particles, not too dusty, and pack well enough for burrowing.

 We recommend the following substrates for Russian tortoises: